Locations:

 Typically, a hysterectomy involves removing your uterus and cervix.
 If this is the type of surgery you have, you probably won’t experience menopause symptoms earlier than expected because you’ll have your ovaries.

-According to Dr. Batur, a small number of people may experience symptoms even with their ovaries remaining, as occasionally, the surgery may impact the blood flow to an ovary, impacting its function.
+According to Dr. Batur, a small number may experience symptoms even with their ovaries remaining, as occasionally, the surgery may impact the blood flow to an ovary, impacting its function.

 Your ovaries are small glands that make the reproductive hormones estrogen and progesterone.
 When your ovaries stop making those hormones, menopause occurs.
 So, if your hysterectomy involves ovary removal, menopause is on the horizon.